 - Map and Locations

-The BMus program in music therapy prepares students for a career in the health care and special education professions.
-Music therapists use carefully planned music interventions to achieve desired changes in client individualized behavior and functioning.
-Music therapy is a profession in which engagement in active music-making helps a client achieve individual therapeutic goals.
-Educating the potential music therapist requires a wide range of musical skills and the ability to work with people in a therapeutic manner.
+The BMus program in music therapy prepares students for a career in health care, community-based and special education settings.
+Music therapists use carefully planned music interventions to achieve desired changes in a client's individualized behavior and functioning.
+Music therapy is a profession in which engagement and receptive or active music-making helps a client achieve individual therapeutic goals.
+Educating the potential music therapist requires a wide range of musical, verbal and nonverbal skills.
 Music therapy students have many opportunities to develop their clinical skills.
 Students also study:

 Spring 2021: October 15, 2020